tcassar/settle/write_up/Analysis + Design.md

 This is ensured by using a Breadth First Search (BFS) to find augmenting paths.

-A short augmenting path is favourable, as the longer the augmenting path is, the higher the chance of an edge with with very little unused capacity.
+A short augmenting path is favourable, as the longer the augmenting path is, the higher the chance of an edge with very little unused capacity.
 This could lead to edges reaching capacity in more iterations, giving a considerably slower runtime.
 As aforementioned, the worst case is that every path has a bottleneck of 1 unit of flow.
 Since Edmonds-Karp uses a BFS to find augmenting paths, we are guaranteed the shortest (in terms of number of edges traversed) path from $s$ to $t$.

 This detail gives Edmonds-Karp a much more favourable time complexity, of $\mathcal O(EV^2)$.
 This is a product of the time complexity of a BFS, $\mathcal O(V^2)$ (when using an adjacency matrix to represent the graph) and the Fulkerson Ford time complexity, $\mathcal O(E\cdot f)$.
 However, flow does not appear in the time complexity of Edmonds-Karp.